 Then I began to ask myself the reasons why I didn’t use my DJI Osmo Mobile 2 more.
 My shooting style favors locked off camera positions, that’s certainly part of it.
 I have no issues with a pan or a tilt when following action or making a reveal.
 I also love a good dolly or crane shot when well executed.
 A gimbal can achieve all of this, and much more.

-I will start by saying the Moza Mini Mi has changed my perspective on using a gimbal.
-The gimbal’s response to movement is very different from the DJI Osmo Mobile 2 and now I realise why I didn’t like using the Osmo.
-The Osmo may be a great gimbal, but I find it significantly harder to achieve the same shot with it compared to using the Moza Mini-Mi.
-The Osmo requires more nuanced control from the user, the Moza Mini Mi does more by itself.
+I will start by saying the Moza Mini-MI has changed my perspective on using a gimbal.
+The gimbal’s response to movement is very different from the DJI Osmo Mobile 2 and now I realize why I didn’t like using the Osmo.
+The Osmo may be a great gimbal, but I find it significantly harder to achieve the same shot with it compared to using the Moza Mini-MI.
+The Osmo requires more nuanced control from the user, the Moza Mini-MI does more by itself.

 So much of the smartphone gimbal work I see online is very badly executed, and mine at this stage is certainly not very good either, but I don’t think it’s all the fault of the user.
 Some of it comes down to how the gimbal responds to the movement of the user.